Gelarehh/Stochastic-Game-for-Wireless-Network-Virtualization/README.md

   <img width="415" src="https://user-images.githubusercontent.com/66460485/132947945-9eb377cc-69b3-43bd-b415-ae06fbed4a45.png">
 </p>

-The NO updates the conjectural price every $ΔT >= 1$ frames, and the SPs updates the post-state-value function for each associated user at every frame.
+The NO updates the conjectural price every ΔT >= 1 frames, and the SPs updates the post-state-value function for each associated user at every frame.
 The algorithms for updating the conjectural prices and state-value functions are as follows:
 <br/><br/>
 <p align="center">
   <img width="430" src="https://user-images.githubusercontent.com/66460485/132948020-ae78ee69-dadd-4ca7-8cbf-60df7b0fdd86.png">